Dr. Kyle WagnerVice President of Instruction and Economic Development361email@example.com Instructional Resources

 Courses which he is currently teaching are Intermediate Algebra, College Algebra, Mathematics for Business

 webmaster for the Mathematics Division.
 Recently, Mr. Villarreal was honored as the Keynote Speaker for the 2015 Coastal Bend College graduating class.
+This was an exciting experience for him and one that he will always remember.

 Some of his hobbies are pencil sketching and playing his guitar when he has time(he actually began